About Claire Unis

 A Journey Through Medical School

-Begun during my tenure as a medical student (and graduate student), this memoir has recently been edited and completed.
+Begun during my tenure as a medical student, this memoir has recently been edited and completed.
 In light of current high rates of physician burnout, especially with the stress of the pandemic, a book about getting through medical school without losing one's compassion has turned out to be remarkably timely.
-(To be published in March 2022.
+(Published April 2022.
 More information and orders here.)